The Holocaust in Lithuania: Participation of local collaborators

-A combination of factors serves as an explanation for participation of some Lithuanians in genocide against Jews.
-Those factors include national traditions and values, including antisemitism, common throughout contemporary Central Europe, and a more Lithuanian-specific desire for a "pure" Lithuanian nation-state with which the Jewish population was believed to be incompatible.
+A combination of factors explains the participation of some Lithuanians in genocide against Jews.
+Those include national traditions and values, including antisemitism, common throughout contemporary Central Europe, and a more Lithuanian-specific desire for a "pure" Lithuanian nation-state with which the Jewish population was believed to be incompatible.
 There were a number of additional factors, such as severe economic problems which led to the killing of Jews over personal property.
 Finally the Jews were seen as having supported the Soviet regime in Lithuania during 1940–1941.
-During the period leading up to the German invasion, the Jews were blamed by some for virtually every misfortune that had befallen Lithuania.
+During the period leading up to the German invasion, Jews were blamed by some for virtually every misfortune that had befallen Lithuania.

 The involvement of the local population and institutions, in relatively high numbers, in the destruction of Lithuanian Jewry became a defining factor of the Holocaust in Lithuania.

 Not all of the Lithuanian populace supported the killings, and many hundreds risked their lives sheltering the Jews.
 Israel has recognized 891 Lithuanians (as of January 1, 2017) as Righteous Among the Nations for risking their lives to save Jews during the Holocaust.
-In addition, many members of the Polish minority in Lithuania also helped to shelter the Jews.
+In addition, many members of the Polish minority in Lithuania also helped to shelter Jews.
 Lithuanians and Poles who risked their lives saving Jews were persecuted and often executed by the Nazis.